Jack polynomials as fractional quantum Hall states and the Betti numbers of the (k+1)-equals ideal

 Then the Jack polynomial $p^{(\alpha)}_\lambda(x_1,x_2,\dots,x_n)$ is well-defined, and for each divisor $d$ of $s$, specializing the first $d(k+1)$ variables to $z_1$, the next $d(k+1)$ variables to $z_2$, and so on, up to the $(s/d)$th cluster of $d(k+1)$ variables, for which we set the first $d(k+1)-1$ equal to $z=z_{s/d}$, the specialized function $p^{(\alpha)}_\lambda(z_1,\dots,z_1,z_2,\dots,z_2,\dots,z,\dots,z,x_{s(k+1)},\dots,x_n)$ is divisible by

-\end{theorem} The theorem asserts that the Jack polynomials satisfying its hypotheses vanish to order $r$ upon forming $s$ clusters of $k+1$ variables each, and that if one forms instead larger clusters of $d(k+1)$ variables, the order of vanishing increases to $d (r-1) +1$.
-For example, when $n=10$, $m=5$, and $r-1=3$, the $s=1$ case of Theorem~\ref{thm:intro} asserts that the Jack polynomial indexed by $\lambda = (8,8,4,4,4,4,0,0,0,0)$ vanishes to order $4$ after the appropriate specialization.
-Note that it is of minimal degree subject to the hypotheses of Theorem~\ref{thm:intro}.
-One obtains the original conjectures of Bernevig and Haldane by replacing condition~\eqref{no poles} by the condition $\lambda_i=0$ for $i>n-(s(k+1)-1)$, and taking $d=1$ or $d=s$.
+\end{theorem} The theorem asserts that the Jack polynomials satisfying its hypotheses vanish to order $r$ upon forming $s$ clusters of $k+1$ variables each, and that if one forms instead larger clusters of $d(k+1)$ variables, the order of vanishing increases by roughly a factor of $d$, to $d (r-1) +1$.
+For example, when $n=10$, $k+1=5$, and $r-1=3$, the $s=1$ case of Theorem~\ref{thm:intro} asserts that the Jack polynomial indexed by $\lambda = (8,8,4,4,4,4,0,0,0,0)$ vanishes to order $4$ after the appropriate specialization.
+The original conjectures of Bernevig and Haldane obtain by replacing condition~\eqref{no poles} by the condition $\lambda_i=0$ for $i>n-(s(k+1)-1)$, and taking $d=1$ or $d=s$.
 Some special cases of Theorem~\ref{thm:intro} were established by Baratta and Forrester, who obtained a factorization formula for certain Jack polynomials and conjectured an analog for certain Macdonald polynomials~\cite{BaFo}.
-Dunkl and Luque subsequently proved this conjecture in ~\cite{DuLu}.
+Dunkl and Luque subsequently proved the Baratta-Forrester conjecture in ~\cite{DuLu}.